Speech and language therapy service (Children & young people’s)

 - dysfluency (stammering)

-We also help children and young people who have eating and drinking difficulties.
+We also help children and young people who have physical difficulties with swallowing, eating and drinking.
 Some children we support may have other identified needs such as cleft palate, hearing impairment and special educational needs and disability (SEND).

 How do we work?

-Using specialist skills, speech and language therapists use a variety of methods to assess a child or young person’s needs and determine if further support is needed.
-We work with you and other professionals such as teachers, early years setting staff, occupational therapists, doctors and heath visitors to provide quality care and the most appropriate support for your child.
+Speech and Language Therapists use specialist skills and a variety of methods to assess a child or young person’s needs and determine if further support is needed.
+We work in partnerships with the child or young person, their parents/carers and family and other professionals such as teachers, early years setting staff, occupational therapists, doctors and heath visitors to provide quality care and the most appropriate support for your child.
 The support we provide to your child is based on their needs, it is individual to them.
 It is vital that the supportive approaches identified by the therapist are practiced at home with family encouragement and assistance.

 Education staff at your child’s early years or school setting are also key partners in supporting your child or young person by following the advice and personalised programmes of support provided by the therapist.